 Key achievements at the RSC included opening the Barbican Theatre and The Pit in London in 1982, The Other Place in Stratford and the Plymouth residency; launching Les Miserables at the Barbican in 1985 and Les Liaisons Dangereuses in 1986; leading the RSC’s first visit to South Africa in 1995; creating the current RSC corporate identity; achieving record box office results in 1994/5; and developing domestic and overseas visitors to Stratford through the creation of South Warwickshire Tourism.
 Other achievements include the development of new partnerships with the corporate sector, involving two £3.3 million record-breaking sponsorships for the company.

-For many years Stephen was a member of the Society of London Theatre’s Marketing Committee and the Arts Council’s Touring Panel.
-He sits now on the Board of English Touring Theatre and is a Governor of The Contemporary Dance Trust at The Place and a member of the Trust’s Finance and Nominations Committees.
-Stephen was awarded an MPhil from the City University’s Arts Management Faculty in 1994.
+For many years Stephen was Chairman of the Society of London Theatre’s Marketing Committee and a member of the Arts Council’s Touring Panel.
+He has recently stepped down from the boards of English Touring Theatre and The Contemporary Dance Trust at The Place.